hazardous-github/ck3-modding/README.md

 Feel free to just rename & remove tags and add it straight to your files

+## Oct 24 v2 Changelog:
+Issue: warfare_legacy_5 causes all houseguards from each culture to appear, regardless of player's own culture. multiple houseguards will populate list.
+Fixed by changing each culture's can_recruit block for house guards within common\men_at_arms_types
+(changing structure from "has_cultural_pillar = heritage..." to "culture = { has_cultural_pillar = heritage... }").

+Deleted irrelevant files (deletion including 00_riekling_army_maa) from github upload.
+Only the changed relevant maa files are present.

+Maintained additional 00_falmer_army_maa changes detailed below.

+&nbsp;

+&nbsp;

-## Oct 24 Changelog: (formatting kind of sucks, forwarding text to github)
+## Oct 24 v1 Changelog: (formatting kind of sucks, forwarding text to github)

 Issue: warfare_legacy_5 causes all houseguards from each culture to appear, regardless of player's own culture. multiple houseguard listings will populate list.
 Fixed by changing structure from "has_cultural_pillar = heritage..." to "culture = { has_cultural_pillar = heritage... }"